MENU

 Michael Joseph McDonald is a filmmaker and nonprofit leader redefining storytelling through inclusive narratives.
 He has led initiatives across 50+ countries, pioneering adaptive filmmaking to elevate historically excluded voices.

-His work includes Academy Award-qualifying and presidentially screened films, including one presented at the request of Pope Francis before a live audience of 3 million people.
-His animated short Freebird (2021) was named Best Animation of the Year by Animation Magazine, and his interactive sound sculpture, DisOrgan, premiered at the Smithsonian’s Hirshhorn Museum.
+His work includes Oscar-Longlisted and presidentially screened films, including one presented at the request of Pope Francis before a live audience of 3 million people.
+His animated short Freebird (2021) was described by the editor of Animation Magazine as “the best animation of the year.”
+His interactive sound sculpture, DisOrgan, premiered at the Smithsonian’s Hirshhorn Museum.

 McDonald’s films have screened at the White House, United Nations, and major festivals.
 Before founding Everable, he co-directed films with people with intellectual disabilities across six continents.
-His storytelling is shaped by his experience as a ghostwriter and personal caregiver, grounding his work in authenticity and lived experience.
+His storytelling is shaped by his experience as a ghostwriter and personal caregiver.